alvara/jesse-alvarado-nextjs/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://brillberg2.notion.site/Roadmap-af49ff67f0b34694851e66d3329dfebe) for a full list of proposed features (and known issues).
+See the [roadmap](https://brillberg2.notion.site/Roadmap-af49ff67f0b34694851e66d3329dfebe) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>